 Plantar Fasciitis Is a Common Condition of Heel Pain

 The plantar fascia is the long fibrous ligament along the bottom of the foot.
-It is one of the strongest structures in the body and can bear more than 30 times its weight.
+It is one of the body’s strongest structures and can withstand more than 30 times its weight.
 Plantar fasciitis occurs when tears develop in the tissue, causing pain and inflammation.
 The most common ailments include burning, stabbing, or aching pain in the foot heel.

-Most people with heel pain feel it in the morning because the fascia ligament tightens as we slumber at night.
+Most people with heel pain feel it in the morning because the plantar fascia tightens as we sleep.
 When you wake in the mornings and swing your feet out of bed to take your first steps, you place pressure on the fascia.
 The ligament tautens, causing sudden pain.
 But as your body warms and you increase movement, the tissue warms up, and the pain lessens.
-However, the acute pain may return after standing for extended periods, increased physical activity, or longer periods of sitting.
+However, acute pain may return after prolonged standing, increased physical activity, or prolonged sitting.

-The exact cause of plantar fasciitis remains unclear, as several factors contribute to the condition, such as obesity, specific exercise regimes, and age.
+The exact cause of plantar fasciitis remains unclear, as several factors contribute to the condition, including obesity, specific exercise regimens, and age.
 The most common explanation is biomechanical dysfunctions within the foot, as repeated microtrauma (microtears) of the plantar fascia can lead to chronic degeneration of its fibres.
 This degeneration also disrupts the pathways for blood flow to the damaged fascia, making it harder for the cells to repair and heal.

-So, though one of the problems that can arise from plantar fasciitis, it is not necessarily an inflammatory condition as its name suggests (fasciitis in Latin translates to inflammation).
-This term is a misnomer, as the condition can occur without inflammation, making plantar fasciosis the more accurate term.
-However, most people, including ourselves, use the term plantar fasciitis as it is what most people mistakenly understand it to be.
+So, though plantar fasciitis is not necessarily an inflammatory condition, as its name suggests (fasciitis in Latin translates to inflammation), this term is a misnomer, as the condition can occur without inflammation, making plantar fasciosis the more accurate term.
+However, most people, including ourselves, use the term plantar fasciitis because that is what most mistakenly understand it to be.

 Can A Podiatrist Treat Plantar Fasciitis?